Langer's Deli: Operations during the COVID-19 pandemic

-Due to the COVID-19 pandemic in California, Langer's closed its dining room for the first time in its history on March 16, 2020 in compliance with city directives, with Norm Langer telling the Los Angeles Times that he was "irked" by the order.
-Transitioning to a takeout-only operation during the pandemic, the dining room reopened on June 15, 2021 with the full lifting of restaurant pandemic restrictions throughout California, with Langer, his employees, City Attorney Mike Feuer and Los Angeles Police Department chief Michel Moore leading a ribbon-cutting ceremony to mark the occasion.
+Due to the COVID-19 pandemic in California, Langer's closed its dining room for the first time in its history on March 16, 2020, in compliance with city directives, with Norm Langer telling the Los Angeles Times that he was "irked" by the order.
+Transitioning to a takeout-only operation during the pandemic, the dining room reopened on June 15, 2021, with the complete lifting of restaurant pandemic restrictions throughout California, with Langer, his employees, City Attorney Mike Feuer and Los Angeles Police Department chief Michel Moore leading a ribbon-cutting ceremony to mark the occasion.

 A month later on July 31, 2021, Langer's instituted a vaccination requirement in response to the spread of the SARS-CoV-2 Delta variant, with all patrons being required to show proof of vaccination before being allowed to enter.
 Since its imposition the restaurant has refused entry to around a dozen customers a day on average, and the mandate has been largely received positively.
 The requirement has also been extended to the restaurant's employees, with almost all employees being vaccinated.